Kiki Passo Leaves Little To the Imagination In Metallic Bikini

 The beauty’s two-piece swimsuit was made from a silver metallic fabric.
 The top had straps that wrapped around her neck and triangle cups that did little to cover her breasts.
 The bottoms were skimpy, held around her waist by thin strings tied into loopy bows.
 Visible tan lines on her underboob drew the eye to her cleavage, while tan lines on her hips also popped on her bronze skin.

 Kiki’s post consisted of four photos that saw her modeling the bikini as faced the camera while standing in a doorway.
-The images were all similar, with subtle changes in her pose, but they all showed off her incredible figure.
+The images were all similar, with only subtle changes in her pose, but they all showed off her incredible figure.

 The first snap caught Kiki from the front from a slight side angle.
 She posed with one leg forward, showing off her curvy hips.
 The pose also gave her fans a nice look at her cleavage.
 She gave the camera a serious look while the wind blew her hair across her face.